Panama revokes registration of last migrant rescue ship in central Mediterranean

 A public backlash against the arrival of hundreds of thousands of seaborne newcomers in the past five years helped put Italy’s anti-establishment ruling coalition into office.

-Italy’s Interior Minister Matteo Salvini has led a popular crackdown against immigration since his League party and the anti-establishment 5 Star Movement took office in June.
+Salvini has led a popular crackdown against immigration since his League party and the anti-establishment 5 Star Movement took office in June.

 Salvini has previously accused SOS Mediterranee and other charities of acting like a Mediterranean “taxi service” for the migrants.